seanK200/interactive-papers-grader/README.md

 ```

 ## Getting Ready
+You only have to follow the instructions here once when you first install the grader to your computer.
 ### 1. Downloading the source code
 ```
 git clone https://github.com/seanK200/interactive-papers-grader.git
 cd interactive-papers-grader/
 ```
-### 2. Python Virtual Environment (optional)
+### 2. Python Virtual Environment (optional, recommended)
-Before running the pip command, you may want to setup a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html), so all additional dependencies that you install in the next step are isolated to this project only, and will not be installed globally on your system.
-Among many ways to create a Python virutal environment, below is a command to initialize one using [venv](https://docs.python.org/3/library/venv.html), which comes in default with most Python installations.
+The Interactive Paper grader depends on external packages to run properly, and you must install them before running the program.However, before you do so, you may want to setup and activate a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).
+This basically means all the downloads that will occur in the following steps will be downloaded to this directory, and will not be installed globally on your system.
+This will make it easier to delete unnecessary files when you are done with this project and prevent clogging up your system.

-The below command initializes a virtual environment named 'env' on the working directory.
+As an example, the below command initializes a virtual environment named `env` on the working directory using [venv](https://docs.python.org/3/library/venv.html).
 ```
 python3 -m venv env
 ```

-### 3. Activating the Python Virtual Environment (optional)
+### 3. Activating the Python Virtual Environment
+You only need to do this step if you have done step 2.
 #### Windows
 ```
 env\Scripts\activate.bat